prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/defaults.md

 ---
-title: Default YAML Files
+title: Default YAML Files (Deprecated)
 sidebar_label: Default Files
-sidebar_position: 3
+sidebar_position: 6
 ---

 ## Default System

-:::note
-This default system is only implemented in Java and Ruby.
-Its inclusion in other SDKs is under discussion.
-Please let us know your thoughts.
+:::info
+We're replacing the default system with a new pattern that we believe is a much simpler, while providing even more flexibility, power and resiliency.

+The core use case of defaults was to provide settings for offline development in testing and CI.
+This is better solved with our datafiles.

+If you believe you need this old system, please reach out to us to discuss.
 :::

 Prefab has a powerful system of environment defaults that allows you to get started quickly.
 Let's look.